nuckle/nogen-search/README.md

 ## Permissions

-- `cookies`: To modify cookies (for instance, Bing uses them to store an information about copilot status)
+- `cookies`: To modify cookies in cases when it's the only way to disable a certain feature (for instance, Bing uses them to store an information about copilot status)
 - `scripting`: Inject JavaScript into web pages to hide elements, such as Google's Overview, from the page source code source code
-- `tabs`: Enable JavaScript injection and modify query parameters on browsers that use ManifestV3.
+- `tabs`: For JavaScript injection and modify query parameters on browsers that use ManifestV3.
 - `webRequest` and `webRequestBlocking`: Monitor and modify URLs when needed
 - `declarativeNetRequest`: Used in ManifestV3 for creating network rules
 - `storage`: Save and retrieve user preferences and settings